irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information.md

 2. Group discussions and reviews to reinforce learning and share analytical strategies.
 3. Hands-on practice with verification tools to build confidence and proficiency.

-### 4. AAR Guidance for this Lesson
+### 4. AAR Guidance for this Learning experience

-1. Conduct an After Action Review (AAR) immediately following the lesson to discuss what went well, what could be improved, and how the techniques learned can be applied in real-world scenarios.
+1. Conduct an After Action Review (AAR) immediately following the learning experience to discuss what went well, what could be improved, and how the techniques learned can be applied in real-world scenarios.
-2. Encourage students to provide feedback on the lesson and the effectiveness of the analytical tools used.
+2. Encourage students to provide feedback on the learning experience and the effectiveness of the analytical tools used.

-### Lesson Requirements
+### Learning experience Requirements

 #### Instructor Requirements

 An instructor must:
-1. Review the entire lesson plan for each lesson they will cover.
+1. Review the entire learning experience plan for each learning experience they will cover.
 2. Be able to obtain, access, and be familiar with the required material and equipment.
 3. Read and understand the referenced material.